-All breeders, irrespective of the size of their enterprises, must meet the mandatory welfare standards, comply with breeder registration obligations and observe Council requirements.
+All breeders, irrespective of the size of their enterprise, must meet the mandatory welfare standards, comply with breeder registration obligations and observe Council requirements.

-The requirement to provide a unique breeder supply number (Breeder Identification Number) for all advertising and supply of dogs facilitates tracing back to the breeder in the event of a health or welfare incident; and is intended to be used as a tool to allow the public to contact the breeder should they wish to seek information about a dog they wish to buy or have purchased.
+The requirement to provide a unique breeder supply number (Breeder Identification Number) for all advertising and supply of dogs facilitates tracing back to the breeder in the event of a health or welfare incident and is intended to be used as a tool to allow the public to contact the breeder should they wish to seek information about a dog they wish to buy or have purchased.
 It is not intended to restrict breeder behaviour or opportunity, but does provide a tool to identify a breeder that may fail to meet requirements.

 The Palaszczuk Government is not aware of any evidence that larger dog breeding enterprises inherently deliver poorer welfare outcomes.
-Regardless of size, all breeders are subject to the same compliance standards, duty of care and cruelty provisions outlined in the Animal Care and Protection Act 2001 (Act).
+Regardless of size, all breeders are subject to the same compliance of standards, duty of care and cruelty provisions outlined in the Animal Care and Protection Act 2001.
 The mandatory welfare standards for dog breeding are prescribed in the Animal Care and Protection Regulation 2012 under the Act.

-The Act also provides for inspectors appointed by the Government to enforce compliance using legislated powers to investigate, collect evidence and enforce using a range of compliance tools.
-The standards are jointly enforced by inspectors within Biosecurity Queensland of the Department of Agriculture and Fisheries and by officers of the RSPCA under a joint agreement.
+The Act provides for inspectors appointed by the Government to enforce compliance using legislated powers to investigate, collect evidence and enforce using a range of compliance tools.
+Inspectors from Biosecurity Queensland, part of the Department of Agriculture and Fisheries and RSPCA Queensland jointly enforce the standards under an agreement.

-While I commend the concerns of the petitioners for good welfare outcomes for dog breeding in Queensland, I am not satisfied that the suggested changes in legislation are warranted at this time.
+While I acknowledge the petitioners and their concern for good welfare outcomes for dog breeding in Queensland, I am not satisfied that the suggested changes in legislation are warranted at this time.

-If you require further information, I encourage you to contact my office on 3719 7420.
+If you require further information, I encourage you to contact my office on 07 3719 7420.